subbugv/C/README.md

-# Solutions to the exercises for the book "Programming in C (4th Edition) - Stephen G. Kochan"
+# Solutions for "Programming in C (4th Edition) - Stephen G. Kochan"